Satta-King-2025/.github/profile/README.md

 2. **Download the APK File:** Open your mobile browser and search for the official Castle Movie APK website or a trusted source where you can download the APK file.
 Make sure you’re downloading the latest version to get access to the most up-to-date content and features.

-3. **Install the APK:** Once the APK file has been downloaded, locate it in your device’s **Downloads** folder.
+3. **Install the APP:** Once the APK file has been downloaded, locate it in your device’s **Downloads** folder.
 Tap on the file to start the installation process.
 Follow the on-screen instructions, and within a few moments, the app will be installed on your device.

 4. **Launch the App:** After installation, you’ll find the Castle Movie APK icon on your home screen or app drawer.
 Tap on it to open the app, and you can start browsing through its extensive collection of movies and TV shows.